payloadcms/payload/templates/ecommerce/README.md

 ## Checkout

-A custom endpoint is opened at `POST /api/payment-intent` which initiates the checkout process.
-This endpoint creates a [Stripe Payment Intent](https://stripe.com/docs/payments/payment-intents) with the items in the cart using the Stripe's [Invoices API](https://stripe.com/docs/api/invoices).
-First, an invoice is drafted, then each item in your cart is appended as a line-item to the invoice.
+A custom endpoint is opened at `POST /api/create-payment-intent` which initiates the checkout process.
+This endpoint totals your cart and creates a [Stripe Payment Intent](https://stripe.com/docs/payments/payment-intents).
 The total price is recalculated on the server to ensure accuracy and security, and once completed, passes the `client_secret` back in the response for your front-end to finalize the payment.
-Once the payment has succeeded, the draft invoice will be set to paid, each purchased product will be recorded to the user's profile, and the user's cart will be cleared.
+Once the payment has succeeded, an [Order](#orders) will be created in Payload with a `stripePaymentIntentID`.
+Each purchased product will be recorded to the user's profile, and the user's cart will be automatically cleared.

-## Orders

-  When an order is placed, an invoice is created in Stripe.
-To easily query orders from Stripe, two custom endpoints are opened which proxy the Stripe API for these invoices.
-This allows you to safely query Stripe from your front-end without exposing your sensitive Stripe API key.

-  - `GET /api/users/orders` - Returns all orders for the current user
-  - `GET /api/users/orders/:id` - Returns a single order by ID
-  - `POST /api/users/purchases` - Adds new purchases to the user's profile

-  For more details on how to extend this functionality, see the [Custom Endpoints](https://payloadcms.com/docs/rest-api/overview#custom-endpoints) docs.

 ## Paywall